barbagroup/snake-repro/MesnardBarba-CiSE.md

 ![Figure 2b](./figures/openfoam/openfoam_pressure53Re2000AoA35_gmshZeroGradient.png)

 Figure 2:
 Pressure field after 52 (top) and 53 (bottom) time-units of flow-simulation with IcoFOAM for snake section with angle-of-attack 35° and Reynolds number 2000.
+The simulation crashed after about 62 time-units because of the back pressure at the outlet boundary.

 ![Figure 3](./figures/openfoam/openfoam_forceCoefficientsVsAoA.png)